johnyli-jaskari/cyber-course-portfolio/unit-1-presecurity/debian-vm/ U1-04c_Debian_VM.md

 # My Debian 13 Lab VM

 ## VM identity
-- VM name (in VirtualBox):
+- VM name (in VirtualBox): debian
 - Hostname (inside Debian):
-- Debian version (from `cat /etc/debian_version`):
+- Debian version (from `cat /etc/debian_version`): 13.6
-- Kernel version (from `uname -r`):
+- Kernel version (from `uname -r`): 6.12.107+deb13-amd64

 ## Allocated resources
-- CPU cores:
+- CPU cores: 2
-- RAM:
+- RAM: 4096
-- Disk size:
+- Disk size: 30 GB
 - Network mode: NAT (default)

 ## User account
-- Username:
+- Username: john
-- Root account: disabled / enabled (which did you choose?)
+- Root account: disabled
-- Sudo works: yes / no
+- Sudo works: yes

 ## Desktop environment
-- (GNOME / XFCE / KDE / no desktop — command line only)
+- GNOME

 ## Guest Additions
-- Installed: yes / no
+- Installed: yes
-- Version (from `VBoxClient --version` in the VM):
+- Version (from `VBoxClient --version` in the VM): 7.2.6r172322

 ## Snapshot
-- Snapshot name:
+- Snapshot name: clean-install-guest-additions
-- Date taken:
+- Date taken: 1.9.2026

 ## What worked, what didn't
 Two or three sentences on the install experience.
 What was confusing?
 What surprised you?
 What would you do differently if you did it again?